Hello and thanks for showing up to rant, rave and reflect on the latest episode of Monday Night Raw.

 Digest and discuss!
 Feel free to do so below or via Twitter.

 Thanks for reading, take care and I’ll see you next week!

-The post "THE RAW RANT: 15th May 2017" is originally published at Botchamania.
+The post "THE RAW RANT: 26th June 2017" is originally published at Botchamania.
 Go to the original post by clicking here.